 Los Angeles Firearm Defense Attorneys | LA Criminal Defense Since 1987

-Los Angeles firearm defense attorneys, Paul Takakjian and Stephen Sitkoff, have each specialized in successfully defending weapons charges in Los Angeles and throughout Southern California for over 3 decades.
-As former senior deputy DAs with the Los Angeles District Attorney’s Office, Mr. Takakjian and Mr. Sitkoff utilize their combined 70 years of criminal trial experience and relationships with local judges and prosecutors to ensure our criminal defense firm’s clients receive the best legal defense possible.
+Los Angeles firearm defense attorneys, Eugene Hanrahan and Stephen Sitkoff, have each specialized in successfully defending weapons charges in Los Angeles and throughout Southern California for over 3 decades.
+As former senior deputy DAs with the Los Angeles District Attorney’s Office, Mr. Hanrahan and Mr. Sitkoff utilize their combined 70 years of criminal trial experience and relationships with local judges and prosecutors to ensure our criminal defense firm’s clients receive the best legal defense possible.
 If you have been arrested or have recently found yourself targeted for investigation for Brandishing A Firearm or Assault With A Deadly Weapon, contact our LA weapons offense lawyers now at (888) 579-4844 for a free consultation to review your case and potential outcomes.

 Elements Of Brandishing A Firearm | PC 417(a)(2)